 Steward

-How to Use Invoices as the Source of Truth for Maintenance History
+How to Use Invoices as the Starting Point for Maintenance History

 The owner wants a durable recordkeeping habit that fits how maintenance already happens.